Porus: Battle of the Hydaspes

 Alexander re-used the same vessels which were used for crossing the Indus, the first time, some 300 km away at Udabhandapura.
 His forces frequently mounted intrusion-attempts and even before the battle had started, skirmishes were reported in the riverine islands.

-A few months later, Alexander decided to accompany a strike force across the densely forested headlands and besiege Porus' defense; the base camp with substantial cavalry and infantry units was left under Craterus, who was advised to follow Alexander upon a successful passage whilst the remaining forces were distributed along the river under three phalanx officers to distract Porus' forces.
-The strategy was successful and they crossed the Jhelum unobstructed, on a stormy night, just before dawn.
-A band of horsemen on chariots led by Porus' son did detect the intrusion and mount a charge but was repelled by Alexander's superior cavalry.
+A few months later, Alexander decided to accompany a strike force across the densely forested headlands and besiege Porus' defence; the base camp with substantial cavalry and infantry units was left under Craterus, who was advised to follow Alexander upon a successful passage whilst the remaining forces were distributed along the river under three phalanx officers to distract Porus' forces.
+The strategy was successful and they crossed the Hydaspes unobstructed, on a stormy night, just before dawn.
+A band of horsemen on chariots led by Porus' son detected the intrusion and mounted a charge but was repelled by Alexander's cavalry.

 Informed of Alexander's passage, Porus became concerned with tackling those who had already crossed, rather than preventing passage of the remaining majority.
 He took a defensive position in the plains, interspersing infantry units with elephants (Note: Porus had expected the elephant units to negate charges by Alexander's well-trained cavalry.) on the front lines and stationing the cavalry and chariots in the wings.
 Alexander chose to shield his infantry and instead led a devastating cavalry charge on Porus' left wing, forcing reinforcements from the right; however, this rear-transit came under attack by Coenus' cavalry and Porus' cavalry was compelled to take refuge within the infantry frontlines, causing confusion.

 This led to an all-out attack from both sides, but Porus' plans proved futile.
 According to Heckle (2014), Porus is believed to have had around 30,000 infantry.
 However, Porus only had 4,000 mounted troops.
 Not only were Porus' cavalry charges repelled but the mahouts were killed using sarissas and the elephants were pushed back into Porus' columns, wreaking havoc on the rear, Alexander's cavalry kept charging and inflicting disorder.
 Soon Porus' army was surrounded on all sides, and became easy fodder for Alexander's forces with the cavalry exterminated and most of the elephants captured.
 Still, Porus refused to surrender and wandered about atop an elephant, until he was wounded and his force routed.
 A fraction of the infantry successfully escaped and probably planned to regroup but Craterus pursued them to their deaths.

 Result

-The battle resulted in a decisive Greek victory; however, A. B. Bosworth warns against an uncritical reading of Greek sources, who obviously exaggerated.
+The battle resulted in Greek victory; however, A. B. Bosworth warns against an uncritical reading of Greek sources, which he claimed to be highly exaggerated.
 Alexander held athletic and gymnastic games at the site, and even commissioned two cities in commemoration: Nicaea at the site of his victory and Bucephalous at the battle-ground, in memory of his horse.
 (Note: Craterus supervised the construction.
 These cities are yet to be identified.)
 Later, decadrachms were minted by the Babylonian mint depicting Alexander on horseback, armed with a sarissa and attacking a pair of Indian soldiers atop an elephant.

 Surrender of Porus to Alexander, 1865 engraving by Alonzo Chappel.